15+ Years of Service through Music

 To date, we have performed more than 300 community concerts for others in need and for those who share a commitment to serve them.
 Barrier Free Living Shelter, Alianza Dominicana, Bronx Lebanon Hospital, Jewish Community Center, Kittay House Senior Residence, Center Kids at the Lesbian, Gay, Bisexual & Transgender Community Center, Rivington House, Chinese American Planning Council, P.S.
 188 in the Bronx, Arab-American Family Support Center, YAI/National Institute for People with Disabilities, and Ronald McDonald House are a few of the organizations we have serviced through song.

-After fifteen years, in 2016 our work grows ever expansive as we continue to perform music that we hope fosters hope, peace, joy, healing and positive change in those for whom we sing.
+After more than 15 years, our work grows ever expansive as we continue to perform music that we hope fosters hope, peace, joy, healing and positive change in those for whom we sing.

 In addition to our community concerts at various service organizations, we've also performed public concerts open to all New Yorkers at locations such as the Lincoln Center Library, International Peace Day in Central Park, and days of remembrance at the September 11th Memorial, and, most recently at the New York Society for Ethical Culture.